Julia-Ann-Abraham/Leet-Notes/README.md

 s.c: O(1)

-# 5- to do the fizz, buzz, fizzbuzz game with multiples of 3, 5, nd 3&5(15) respectively
+# 5- to do the "fizz, buzz, fizzbuzz" game with multiples of 3, 5, nd 3&5(15) respectively

     class Solution: